raspberrypi/pico-setup/README.md

 For manual command line setup instructions for other operating systems, see [Basic Setup on Other Operating Systems](#basic-setup-on-other-operating-systems)

 If you want to use a GUI instead of the command line, then see the [pico-vscode](https://github.com/raspberrypi/pico-vscode) extension instead of this script - this supports 64-bit Windows, MacOS, Raspberry Pi OS, and most common Linux distros.
+This is documented in the [Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).

 ## Compiling and running an example